vondacho/coursera-datascience-data-products/human_activity_monitoring/README.md

 ### Activity prediction

 In a second tab this app proposes a simple prediction tool based on an model previously built and embedded into the deployment unit.
 The model is loaded at the start of the app.
-Users can submit the simulated values of the captors and get a class of activity as a prediction result.
+Users can choose the simulated values of the captors and the body mass index and get a class of activity as a prediction result.

-This part is still under construction.
-The R code for the prediction can be found on GitHub at [https://github.com/vondacho/coursera-datascience-data-products/tree/master/human_activity_monitoring/prediction.R](https://github.com/vondacho/coursera-datascience-data-products/tree/master/human_activity_monitoring/prediction.R)
+The R code for the prediction model can be found on GitHub at [https://github.com/vondacho/coursera-datascience-data-products/tree/master/human_activity_monitoring/prediction.R](https://github.com/vondacho/coursera-datascience-data-products/tree/master/human_activity_monitoring/prediction.R)